Dynamic Table Overview

 What is a Dynamic Table

 A Dynamic Table is a data object in Singdata Lakehouse.
-The difference from a regular table is that it dynamically generates data through a defined query statement, automatically obtaining incremental data from the Base Table during refresh, and uses incremental algorithms for computation.
-This approach significantly improves data processing efficiency, especially suitable for handling large-scale data.
+Unlike a regular table, it dynamically generates data through a defined query statement.
+During refresh, it automatically retrieves incremental data from the base table and uses incremental algorithms for computation.
+This approach significantly improves data processing efficiency, making it especially well-suited for large-scale data workloads.

-Dynamic Table's Timeliness in Capturing Source Table Changes
+How Timely Dynamic Table Captures Source Table Changes

-Dynamic Table detects changes based on the metadata update time of the source table.
-Changes in the source table that have been committed can be captured.
-However, the timeliness of capturing these changes may be affected by the following scenarios:
+Dynamic Table detects changed data based on the metadata commit time of the source table.
+Changes that have been committed to the source table's metadata can be captured.
+The following scenarios may affect the timeliness of change data visibility:

-• DML Data Modification: After a DML operation on the source table is successfully completed, the changed data becomes accessible to Dynamic Table.
+• DML data modification: After a DML operation on the source table completes successfully, the changed data becomes accessible to Dynamic Table.

 Dynamic Table Use Cases